games647/FastLogin/README.md

     * MySQL/MariaDB requires an external database server running.
 Check your server provider if there is one available or install one.
 6. Set proxy and Spigot in offline mode by setting the value `onlinemode` in your `config.yml` to false
-7. You should *always* firewall your Spigot server that it's only accessible through your proxy
+7. You should *always* configure the firewall for your Spigot server so that it's only accessible through your proxy
    * This is also the case without this plugin
    * https://www.spigotmc.org/wiki/bungeecord-installation/#post-installation